BruceEckel/RethinkingObjects/README.md

 The examples in this repository assume you have Python 3.11 installed.

-After cloning this repo, use `pip` or `pipx` to install the `hatch` build system.
+After cloning this repo, use `pip` or `pipx` to (globally) install the `hatch` build system.
 Move to the root directory of the cloned repo.
-Then
-run:
+Then run:

 ```
 hatch shell
 ```

 This sets up and configures a virtual environment.
 Now you can run:

 ```
 pytest
 ruff check .
 mypy .
 ```

 These verify the code.